Kamilcuk/PKTB_twofish/README.md

-# PKTB_twofish
+# PTKB_twofish
-Project for university about twofish implementation
+Project for university about twofish implementation for PTKB class.